The Cancer Rehabilitation Fellowship is a one-year, multi-disciplinary training opportunity for those holding an M.D. or D.O. and

 - Commission for Foreign Medical Graduates (ECFMG) prior to appointment.

-- Graduates of medical schools outside the United States who have completed Fifth Pathway program provided by an LCME-accredited medical school.
+- Graduates of medical schools outside the United States who have completed the Fifth Pathway program provided by an LCME-accredited medical school.

 - Applicants must also meet one of the following qualifications to be eligible for appointment.